-Subject to the NZTA Procurement Manual, any specific obligations pursuant to other 3rd party funding requirements or any other agreement, where a contract has been awarded to a supplier and the total value of the procurement is greater than \$150,000 + GST, the following details may be publicly released:
+Subject to the NZTA Procurement Manual, any specific obligations pursuant to other 3^{rd} party funding requirements or any other agreement, where a contract has been awarded to a supplier and the total value of the procurement is greater than \$150,000 + GST, the following details may be publicly released:

 - a.
 The name and price of the successful supplier; and - b.
-The range of scores (if a closed or open tender process is utilised to select a supplier and three or more conforming tenders were received); and - c. the price range of quotes received (if the quote method is utilised to select a supplier); or - d. the range of tender prices (if a closed or open tender process is utilised to select a supplier); and - e. the number of quotes or conforming tenders received; and - f. contract term.
+The range of scores (if a closed or open tender process is utilised to select a supplier and three or more conforming tenders were received); and - c. the price range of quotes received (if the quote method is utilised to select a supplier); or - d. the range of tender prices (if a closed or open tender process is utilised to select a supplier); and - e. the number of quotes sought and received; or - f. the number of conforming tenders received; and g. contract term.